telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/manual-setup.md

 	</script>
 ````

-    where x.x.x.x is the HTML5 ReportViewer/Telerik Reporting version (e.g. {{site.buildversion}}).
     The relative paths that you use must reflect the project's structure.
 The default template is using TelerikWebUI icons.
-If you prefer a template with *FontAwesome* icons, you have to set the templateUrl option to /ReportViewer/templates/telerikReportViewerTemplate-FA-x.x.x.x.html
+If you prefer a template with *FontAwesome* icons, you have to set the templateUrl option to `/ReportViewer/templates/telerikReportViewerTemplate-FA-{{site.buildversion}}.html`.

     >The viewer's  __reportSource__ consists of report and parameters attributes, where  __report__ is the string description of the report that will be displayed, and __parameters__ is a collection of parameter keys and values that will be sent to the report.
 The report's string description is handled on the server by the [report source resolver used in the Reporting REST service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/overview%}).
 The above example uses the [assembly qualified name](http://msdn.microsoft.com/en-us/library/30wyt9tk) of a report's type (report created in Visual Studio Report Designer).
 This string description will be handled automatically by the [ReportTypeResolver](/reporting/api/Telerik.Reporting.Services.WebApi.ReportTypeResolver).